 Pain was an important injection complication among the insulin users in the current study and pain was commonly associated with bleeding.
 Longer needles and higher frequency of needle reuse were associated with painful injections.
 Pen users had less painful injections due to the use of shorter needles.
-These findings were similar to the World- and the Indian ITQ Study results.
-16,17 Patient awareness of injection pain and discomfort has been studied extensively and is found to be related to three key factors: needle length, needle diameter and injection context.^{18,19} Subjects injecting into the abdomen experienced less frequent pain in our study, as was also observed by Heise et al.20

-The ideal practice of keeping the needles under the skin for 10 seconds or longer after injecting was not followed by most of the subjects in this study.
-A shorter dwell time of the needles after injection is found to be associated with a higher frequency of insulin leakage from the site of injection by some researchers.
-It is also observed that the amount of leakage increased with increased dosage administered.
-There were similar observations in the present study.
+These findings were similar to the worldwideand the Indian ITQ Study results.^{16,17} Patient awareness of injection pain and discomfort has been studied extensively and is found to be related to three key factors: needle length, needle diameter and injection The ideal practice of keeping the needles under the skin for 10 seconds or longer after injecting was not followed by most of the subjects in this study.2 A shorter dwell time of the needles after injection is found to be associated with a higher frequency of insulin leakage from the site of injection by some researchers.
+It is also observed that the amount of leakage increased with increased dosage administered.21 There were similar observations in the present study.
 We also observed that smaller length needles were associated with a higher frequency of insulin leakage than the longer ones.
-Previous studies found no meaningful influence of needle length on the insulin leakage.
+Previous studies found no meaningful influence of needle length on the insulin leakage.21

-Insulin LH, which remains a serious local problem of insulin therapy, denotes a benign tumour-like swelling of fatty tissue at the injection site secondary to the lipogenic effect of insulin.22 The observed prevalence of LH in the current study (9.2%) was lower than the previous studies done worldwide, which may be due to the shorter duration of insulin use in study subjects in the present study.
-12,16,17 The site distributions of LH (abdomen being the most common site) were similar to the World ITQ Study, though the most common sites of LH among Indian insulin injectors were thighs followed by arms and abdomen.
-16,17 In the present study, longer duration of insulin use, higher frequency of needle reuse, and injecting at an oblique angle were found to be the important predictors of LH.
+Insulin LH, which remains a serious local problem of insulin therapy, denotes a benign tumour-like swelling of fatty tissue at the injection site secondary to the lipogenic effect of insulin.22 The observed prevalence of LH in the current study (9.2%) was lower than the previous studies done worldwide, which may be due to the shorter duration of insulin use in study subjects in the present study.^{12,16,17} The site distributions of LH (abdomen being the most common site) were similar to the Worldwide ITQ Study, though the most common sites of LH among Indian insulin injectors were thighs followed by arms and abdomen.^{16,17} In the present study, longer duration of insulin use, higher frequency of needle reuse, and injecting at an oblique angle were found to be the important predictors of LH.
 The presence of LH was associated with higher HbA1c values, with a mean HbA1c 0.5% higher in patients with LH than those without LH among Bangladeshi injectors.
-Previous investigators had similar observations.23-25 This is important in the setting of diabetes control because LH is a preventable complication of insulin injection and only by its prevention, can we lower HbA1c and reduce diabetes complications.
+Previous investigators had similar observations.23-5 This is important in the setting of diabetes control because LH is a preventable complication of insulin injection, and only by its prevention can we lower HbA1c and reduce diabetes complications.

 It is very important to provide education on insulin injection whenever a patient is prescribed with insulin, and such education should be repeated periodically for better therapeutic outcomes.
-Patients in the present study received such education at the beginning of their insulin treatment, though this was not repeated in the majority within the recent months; similar scenarios were observed in the World- and the Indian ITQ studies.
-16,17 Thus the discrepancy in given education and current injection practice is the reflection of inadequacy and ineffectiveness of the education provided.
-Guidelines also recommended checking injection sites at least annually, and more frequently when the risk of LH and other injection-related complications are high.
-28,9 Unfortunately, around half of the patients in the present study never had their injection sites checked by their physicians as reported by the study subjects; this is alarming and the situation is worse than observed in India.
-17
+Patients in the present study received such education at the beginning of their insulin treatment, though this was not repeated in the majority in recent months; similar scenarios were observed in the worldwide- and Indian-ITQ studies.^{16,17} Thus the discrepancy in given education and current injection practice is the reflection of inadequacy and ineffectiveness of the education provided.
+Guidelines also recommended checking injection sites at least annually, and more frequently when the risk of LH and other injection-related complications are high.^{28,9} Unfortunately, around half of the patients in the present study never had their injection sites at least by their physicians as reported by the study subjects; this is alarming and the situation is worse than observed in India.17